Seeing and Balancing Both Evolution and Development

 We talked about the 95/5 rule, and why much more of the world looks evolutionary than developmental, but that even so, both chance and necessity are equally important to creating complexity, and our preferable futures.
 We explored how and why many practitioners still deny the probable future, in all its forms.
 We talked about the great value of “starting with certainty”, trying to see as much of the probable as we can, before we begin exploring possibilities, and mapping preferences.

-We’ve discussed the idea that evo devo systems seek to maximize adaptive complexity, communication, and intelligence, and that they do this in an accelerating manner, at the leading edge, via pursuing the Eight Goals.
-We proposed the Eight Goals as a universal set of evo devo pairs of goals, drives, or values can be found in all replicating complex systems.
-We argued that the better we can see and study those goals in all evo devo systems, the better we can manage them in ourselves, our organizations and societies.
+We’ve discussed the idea that evo devo systems seek to maximize adaptive complexity, communication, and intelligence, and that they do this in an accelerating manner, at the leading edge, via pursuing the Eight Values.
+We proposed the Eight Values as a universal set of evo devo pairs of values or drives that we can find in adaptive social systems.

-Privileging the Eight Goals is not to claim that intelligent systems don’t try to see and maximize many other goals or values.
-Certainly, the more intelligent and evolutionary the system becomes, the more it will be pursuing a great diversity of goals and subgoals.
-But some goals, like the Eight Goals, will be at the core of the system’s evo devo nature.
-Managing those will always be particularly strategically important.
+Privileging the Eight Values is not to claim that intelligent systems don’t try to see and maximize many other values or goals.
+Certainly, the more intelligent and evolutionary the system becomes, the more it will be pursuing a great diversity of values, goals and subgoals.
+But some, like the Eight Values, will be at the core of any intelligent society’s nature, if it is an evo devo system.
+Managing those may thus always be particularly strategically important.

 Of all the lessons of Evo Devo Foresight that we can take into our practice, perhaps the most important, for most of us is better balancing the time we spend on evolutionary and developmental thinking.
 As we noted in Chapter 2, when we discussed antiprediction bias, the probable future is, in most organizations, by far the least used of the Three Ps foresight categories (possibilities, probabilities, and preferences).
 Many practitioners still deny that it exists, or is relevant to their work.
 Fortunately, as global science and technology advance, developmental foresight is growing, but it is doing so from a small current base of practitioners.